 In 2006 she was runner-up in two national stand-up competitions: The Hackney Empire Competition and the Funny Women Awards.

-Trained at East 15 Acting School, Diane gained roles in both theatre and television, including Ken Campbell’s 24 hour Warp Experience and Peter Kay’s Phoenix Nights for Channel 4.
+Diane trained at East 15 Acting School, gaining roles in both theatre and television, including Ken Campbell’s 24 hour Warp Experience and Peter Kay’s Phoenix Nights for Channel 4.
 If you’d like to see a full list of credits please go to www.unitedagents.co.uk

 ‘This Exciting young northern comic has a flair for the grotesque and a wonderful feel for language’ The Guardian

 ‘Diane Morgan has the talent to break free from those double-act shackles and carve out a substantial stand-up career of her own’ The Scotsman

 ‘Break-ups, singledom, and wedding etiquette may not be wholly original territory for a female stand-up, but Diane Morgan does it better than most.
 Runner-up in the 2006 Funny Women awards, Morgan quit her job packing worming tablets in a factory, and a chip shop called ‘Le Chipperie’ to do stand up.
 If that’s not reason enough to see her, I don’t know what is.’
 Short List :10 Best New Comedians